avaneev/prvhash/README.md

 `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
-In 4-dimensional analysis, when `Seed`, `lcg`, `Hash`, and `msgw` values are scanned and transformed into `lcg ^ rs` output, this system does exhibit local state change-related collisions due to external entropy input, with a probability 1/4<sup>var_size_bits</sup>; this may not be enough for a reliable 8-bit hashing, but for a higher state variable sizes it becomes adequate since system's overall collision resistance is a multiplication of such probabilities across the hashword array; however, on very sparse entropy input the multiplication of probabilities would occur only on few rounds.
+In 4-dimensional analysis, when `Seed`, `lcg`, `Hash`, and `msgw` values are scanned and transformed into subsequent `Seed`, `lcg`, and `Hash` triplets, this system does not exhibit local state change-related collisions due to external entropy input (all possible input `msgw` values map to subsequent triplets uniquely).
+However, with a small variable size (8-bit) and a large output hash size, a sparse entropy input has some probability of "re-sychronization" event happening, leading to local collisions.
+With 16-bit variables, or even 8-bit parallel-2 arrangement (with the local state having 40-bit size instead of 24-bit), probability of such event is negligible.
 While non-parallel hashing may even start from the "zero-state", for reliable hashing the state after 5 "conditioning" rounds should be used.

 Another important aspect of this system, especially from the cryptography standpoint, is the entropy input to output latency.
 The base latency for